Friday, October 19, 2018

 Talk title: Prevent Alzheimer's and Achieve Optimal Brain Health

 Vesanto Melina MS, RD

 Vesanto Melina is the co-author of 13 books on vegan and vegetarian diets, including 8 with Brenda Davis RD.
 She is also the lead author of the current position paper on vegetarian diets for the Academy of Nutrition and Dietetics, and has taught nutrition and the University of British Columbia and at Bastyr University in Seattle.
 Vesanto received her Master’s degree in Nutrition at the University of Toronto, and is the recipient of the prestigious Ryley Jeffs Award from Dietitians of Canada.
 Nutrispeak.com

 Talk title: Optimal Design of Plant-based Diets

 DAniel Chong, ND

-Dr. Chong's treatment strategies emphasize classical naturopathic modalities such as dietary and lifestyle therapy, stress reduction techniques, and hydrotherapy.
-In addition to his clinical work, Dr. Chong is also a contributing editor in cardiology for the Natural Medicine Journal and clinical consultant for Boston Heart Diagnostics Lab.
+In addition to his degree in naturopathic medicine, Dr. Chong has completed certificate training in Cardio-Metabolic medicine with Drs.
+Mark Houston and Joel Kahn, at The Academy of Anti-Aging Medicine.
+He is also a contributing editor in cardiology for the Natural Medicine Journal and a clinical consultant for Boston Heart Diagnostics Lab.